rohitjawahar/Demand-Forecasting-Model/README.md

-# Demand-Forecasting-Model
+# Demand-Forecasting-Mo
-A Python based time series model to predict inventory demand and reduce overstocking for supply chains
+A Python based forecasting tool to predict service demand for a small business, helping optimize staff and inventory.